aws-powertools/powertools-lambda-java/README.md

     </plugins>
 </build>
 ```
+**Note:** If you are working with Lambda on runtime post java8, please refer [issue](https://github.com/awslabs/aws-lambda-powertools-java/issues/50) for workaround

 ### Logging Configuration
 Powertools extends the functionality of Log4J.
 Below is an example `log4j2.xml` file, with the `LambdaJsonLayout` configured.